Lexapro And Alcohol Combination: Is It Safe?

 Safe Amount Of Alcohol And Lexapro To Consume Together

 The way the human body responds to drinking and the toxicity needed to get a certain euphoric effect is different from one person to another.
-Therefore, the question “can I drink on Lexapro?” should be asked from one’s physician who prescribes the medication and who understands the health and the medical history of a person.
+Therefore, the question “Is it safe to drink on Lexapro?” should be asked from one’s physician who prescribes the medication and who understands the health and the medical history of a person.
 If one is on antidepressant medication, even the most moderate drinking on Lexapro should be consumed only occasionally, and only if the person has not or is not prone to alcoholic disorders.
 The quantity of the drink should be small, and Escitalopram alcohol should be consumed with a full stomach of food to reduce the intensity of the effects of alcoholic agents.

 Drinking And Mental Health Disorders

-One of the most important factors to consider when asking can you drink alcohol on Lexapro is whether one has any negative affiliations with having alcoholic beverages in the past.
+One of the most important factors to consider when asking can one drink alcohol on Lexapro is whether one has any negative affiliations with having alcoholic beverages in the past.
 Lexapro high and the short-lived euphoric feelings of drinking can be extremely addictive.
 Therefore, former alcoholic persons and those who have severe mental health disorders like depression should particularly stay away from any kind of alcoholic substance.
 No matter how small the amount is, drinking on Lexapro 10 mg or even more, this combination should be avoided at all costs.

 Even if someone did not have severe side effects when drinking while taking Lexapro, it does not mean that they should continue that as a habit.
 While direct Lexapro and alcohol death scenarios are rare, Lexapro alcohol interactions increase the depressive feelings of someone, which can eventually lead to severe suicidal thoughts.